HiroakiMikami/jlenv/README.md

 $ gem install bundler
 ```

 **You don't need sudo** to install gems.
-Typically, the Ruby versions will be
+Typically, the Julia versions will be
 installed and writeable by your user.
 No extra privileges are required to
 install gems.